pbogre/jetlog/README.md

 Once up and running, the default admin account has username and password `admin`.
 Make sure that you change the password after the first login!

-For details about troubleshooting, environment variables, and more installation options, have a look at the [installation wiki](https://github.com/pbogre/jetlog/wiki/Installation)
+For details about troubleshooting, environment variables, and more installation options such as running Jetlog under a path prefix, have a look at the [installation wiki](https://github.com/pbogre/jetlog/wiki/Installation)

 ## Importing & Exporting